lisongxu/CSCE156-Lab-DB-Install/README.md

 Following the lab, you should be able to:

--   install the MySQL software
+-   install the MySQL IDE

 -   connect to a MySQL server using your MySQL username and password